Noso-Project/NIPs/NIP/nip-1.md

 ## Test Cases

-Testing ading "-" or "_" mannually successfully worker.
-We can discuss about two possibilities, explaining to all noso users that is needed to use this specified "syntax" or make Noso aware of white spaces and changing to "-" or "_"
+Testing adding "_" mannually works.
+We can discuss about two possibilities, explaining to all noso users that is needed to use this specified "syntax" or make Noso aware of white spaces and changing to "-"

 ## Reference Implementation